andrewsunglaekim/interactive-rebasing/readme.md

 A strong foundation in the knowledge of commit histories and the relationship of one commit to another commit will help us explore what actually happens in a rebase.

-Today, we'll try and bridge some of our gaps in our knowledge in order to effectively and purposefully change our git histories.
+Today, we'll try and bridge some of the gaps in our knowledge in order to effectively and purposefully change our git histories.

 # [The linked list](https://en.wikipedia.org/wiki/Linked_list)